Wet woodland

 Where to visit

-Always follow the Countryside Code and stick to footpaths and sites that are managed for public access.
+Always follow the Countryside Code and keep to footpaths and sites that are managed for public access.

-Sites with public access include the Woodland Trust and Natural England woods at Yarner and Bovey Valley and the Devon Wildlife Trust reserves at Andrews Wood and Ashculm Turbary.
+These include the Woodland Trust and Natural England woods at Yarner and Bovey Valley and the Devon Wildlife Trust reserves at Andrews Wood and Ashculm Turbary.

-Slapton Ley National Nature Reserve includes a significant areas of will woodland.
+Slapton Ley National Nature Reserve

 4. Find out more